ossf/osv-schema/docs/schema.md

 We've decided to promote our schema to 1.0, based on positive feedback from existing consumers and producers of this data.
 From this point on, no backwards incompatible changes will be made in any 1.x version.

+# Appendix

+## Android Ecosystem Components

+A package name in the `Android` ecosystem indicates the component of Android that the advisory applies to.
+This matches the component names used in [Android Security Bulletins (ASB)](https://source.android.com/security/bulletin).
+The complete list of components used in ASB is as follows:

+- Framework
+- Library
+- Media Framework
+- System
+- Android Runtime
+- Kernel
+- Kernel LTS
+- Android TV
+- AMLogic
+- ARM
+- Broadcom
+- FPC
+- HTC
+- LG
+- MediaTek
+- Marvell
+- NVIDIA
+- Qualcomm
+- Telecommunication
+- Unisoc
+- Widevine DRM